KirillSimonov/MLOps_experiments/README.md

 3. Check and correctly fill in lines where s3 bucket static key credentials are needed in docker-compose.yml file.
 4. Run ```docker compose -f docker-compose.yml up``` in cli in folder.

-[!IMPORTANT]
+[!TIP]
-If dockey is deployed correctly you will have the following:
+If docker is deployed correctly you will have the following:
 - http://localhost:8080/ - airflow UI with airflow-airflow credentials
 - http://localhost:5050/ - mlflow UI
 - http://localhost:8888/ - JupyterLab

+After successful deployment you will have /dags folder created in root.
+To use my py files and access them in Jupyter put neede py files to /dags folder.

 # Credits
  - Authors of [MLOps course](https://stepik.org/course/181476/syllabus) on stepik platform